 Why take this course?

-This course presents the UK’s first integrated Professional Doctorate and stage II of the BPS qualification in Sport and Exercise Psychology.
-On completion of this course you will hold a doctoral degree, become a Chartered Sport and Exercise Psychologist, and be eligible to register with the Health and Care Professions Council as a Practitioner Psychologist.
+This course was the first Professional Doctorate in Sport and Exercise Psychology to be approved by the Health and Care Professions Council (HCPC).
+On completion of this course you will hold a doctoral degree and be eligible to apply to register with the Health and Care Professions Council as a Practitioner Psychologist.

 The course offers a unique blended learning opportunity for those who wish to achieve both the highest level of academic degree and vocational qualification to practice as a psychologist within the sport and exercise domain.
 Holding these dual qualifications is increasingly important for both career and professional development in the field of sport and exercise psychology.